pdf-association/pdf-issues/PUBLICATION-PROCESS.md

    - Common mistakes are mistyped tags and missing closing tags, which means at the bottom of each page "\<div>" might be visible in the page content, or the local ToC has "\<ul>" or "\<li>" visible.

 - Upload each of the local HTML files produced by jekyll (in `/docs/_site/clause`) to the [W3C HTML Validator](https://validator.w3.org/nu/#file).
-   - Expected errors and warnings are:
+   - Expected errors and warnings caused by Jekyll are:
        1. Errors (3): A link element must not appear as a descendant of a body element unless the link element has an itemprop attribute or has a rel attribute whose value contains dns-prefetch, modulepreload, pingback, preconnect, prefetch, preload, prerender, or stylesheet.
        2. Warning: Consider using the `h1` element as a top-level heading only (all `h1` elements are treated as top-level headings by many screen readers and other tools).

+- Check for missing or mismatched HTML tag pairs.
+This is often shown as a `</div>` at the very bottom of a page, or other closing HTML tags appearing in content.
+Because of Jekyll the simplest way is to grep for HMTL open and closing tags and try to work out which tag is missing/incorrect...

 - Each pdf-issue is then closed in GitHub, possibly with any additional comment if any unexpected issue or edit arose in implementing the PDF TWG recommendations.